 An employment contract for a startup should contain language whereby the new hire agrees that they are under no restrictive covenants from past employers preventing them from working for the startup.
 In addition, the startup should ask the hire for a list of all their claimed or pending inventions, if applicable.
 That way, the employee can never later argue that they invented something before or during employment with the startup that they should be compensated for by the startup later down the road.

 In addition to protecting the startup, a good employment contract can serve to actually attract top talent.
 For example, a well written equity clause, which has favourable terms for the employee, and is set out in a clear manner, so the employee feels his or her investment will be protected, can serve to push the startup above others in securing key employees in a competitive market.

 If there are share / equity agreements with founders / investors already in place, startups can attract the best talent by offering potential hires a piece of the pie.
-In this regard, an employment lawyer can draft in the employment contract a promise to pay equity, often in the form of restricted stock units (RSUs) after some kind of cliff / vesting period.
+In this regard, an employment lawyer can draft in the employment contract a promise to pay equity, often in the form of phantom stock agreements, options or restricted stock unit (RSUs) grants after some kind of cliff / vesting period.

 However, the startup should be cautious to word this promise of equity properly, especially in case of early termination.
 The employment contract, if it offers equity, should therefore insert into the termination clause (as discussed above) that vesting stops after the statutory minimum notice period.

 Smart startups pay their employees a bonus for hitting certain targets.
 This is because most other startups, especially in the tech industry, have incentive plans, and that therefore, startups without a good bonus plan will be less attractive to the best candidates.